TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

 value of a new ->typolink call is set to "34" which assumes that on page ID 34 a plugin is put that will display pressrelease 123 when called with `&tx_pressrelease[showUid]=123`.
-In addition you can see the "userCacheHash" attribute for the typolink function used in order to produce a cached display.
+In addition you can see the "useCacheHash" attribute for the typolink function used in order to produce a cached display.

 The link that results from this operation will look like this: